guspowell/CV/README.md

 - I can use tools such as Photoshop and Illustrator.
 - A* in A-level art.
-- I was an arts illustrator of the Newcastle University newspaper.
 - I have work experience in design, branding and architectural firms.

 ## Education